What is contrast?

 - Cycles / degree is the unit of spatial frequency Ex:30 cycles/degree (30 bars & gaps in 1 degree)

 - The space between any 2 bars in a grating is specified in terms of spatial frequencies.

-- Measure of how often sinusoidal components of the structure repeat per unit of distance.
+- The measure of how often sinusoidal components of the structure repeat per unit of distance.

 - Variation of luminance across a scene can be described as a series of sine waves of different spatial frequencies.